 If you hadn’t realised by now, we’re full on ferry converts and from our limited experience – here are our top tips for ferry travel:

-1) Book early and sign up for newsletters (here’s the DFDS link as it’s not easy to find on the site) where they’ll send special offers
+1) Book early and sign up for carry company newsletters where they’ll send special offers

-2) Book the Premier Lounge!
+2) If you’re on DFDS, book the Premier Lounge!
 For us, a really chilled out place to hang out, grab a coffee (or pretty much whatever soft drink you want) or Prosecco for the non-drivers and grab a snack was a welcome break after such an early start.
 Couple that with being able to plug stuff in to charge it up and watch the sea-scape through a panoramic window and you really do feel like you’re getting first class travel – even if only for an hour or so.

 3) Take all the stuff you want with you because you can’t come back to your vehicle once you’ve set sail (unless you’re visiting your dog with a crew member)